Maximal inequalities for stochastic convolutions and pathwise uniform convergence of time discretisation schemes: Applications to time discretisation

 Table \ref{table:schrodinger} gives the estimates for the errors $E_{n,\beta}$ (up to constants depending on $p$) for suitable intervals for $\beta$.
 The assertions follow from Example \ref{ex:generaldiscr}, Corollary \ref{cor:splittingdecay}, and Theorem \ref{thm:generalapprox1} applied with $X = H^{\lambda-2\beta}(\R^d)$ and $Y = H^{\lambda, q}(\R^d) = [X,\Dom(A^m)]_{\beta/m}$ for $m=1$ for (S), $m=2$ for (IE), and $m=3$ for (CN).

 \end{example}

 We are aware of only few papers dealing with convergence uniformly in time in infinite dimensions.
 In \cite{GyKr03} the splitting method is considered for (possibly degenerate) parabolic problems with gradient noise.
 The inhomogeneities have to be uniformly bounded in time.
 The same methods are considered in \cite{CoxNee13} for semi-linear stochastic parabolic problems.
 No contractivity of the semigroups needs to be assumed and convergence in H\"older norms is obtained under $L^p$-integrability conditions in time with $p>2$.
+See Table \ref{tab:parabolic} for a comparison of the convergence rates.

 In \cite{CoxNee13} (in the setting of UMD spaces) and \cite{GyMi07} (in the setting of monotone operators on Gelfand triples $V\hookrightarrow X\hookrightarrow V^*$), the implicit Euler scheme was considered with uniform convergence in time, but these results seem not to be comparable to ours due to the fact that an additional discretisation of the noise term is allowed.
 In the latter reference, convergence rates of order $n^{-\nu}$ are obtained under the assumption that the solution $u$ belong to $C^{\nu}([0,T];L^2(\Omega;V)) \cap L^2(\Omega;L^\infty(0,T;V))$.
 Results on uniform convergence in time (and sometimes even convergence in H\"older norms in time) for schemes involving space and time discretisation can be found in many papers, including \cite{CoxHau12,CoxHau13,CHNJW,Gyo99,GyMi09,Yoo00,Jent09,PeSi05}.
 Results concerning uniform convergence in case of white noise and discretisation in time only can be found in \cite{BCH, BG, GyNu95, GyNu97}.
 Some results are with explicit rates and some are not, but the schemes considered in these papers are different.